Dry Eye Syndrome In San Diego, CA

-- Punctal Plugs: helps to block the drainage system so your tears don’t drain fast.
+- Punctal Plugs: Helps to block the drainage system so your tears drain more slowly.

-- Artificial Tears and Ointments: is a good temporary treatment to lubricate the eyes.
+- Artificial Tears and Ointments: Are good temporary treatment to lubricate the eyes.

 At American Eye Associates and California Retina Associates, we offer a wide range of cutting-edge treatments, expert surgical techniques, and the latest diagnostic services that will help you live your most healthy and comfortable life.
 We are happy to offer ophthalmology services to men and women in San Diego, Chula Vista, and the surrounding areas of Imperial County, California.
 Contact us to schedule your one-on-one consultation with one of our expert ophthalmologists today.